Our

 Heritage Run starters on Wedneday 29 January.
 Heavy rain, whipped up

 with strong winds were a real test for the crews, some in open top cars!
-You

 can see them off, thanks to photographer Andy Thomlinson's great